-We are still going on in building a framework for customizable and modular assistive robotics including hardware, software and communication and medical monitoring [12].
+We are still going on in building a framework for customizable and modular assistive robotics including hardware, software and communication and medical monitoring.
 The development of our platforms shows that we are now able to identify problematic issues for end-users, helpers and the medical community and to propose appropriate hardware/software solutions.
-But the most time consuming part of our work is related to evaluation and therefore experimentation: this involves legal/ethical issues (for which we contribute [11]), participation of the medical community (for evaluation and recruitment) and heavy administrative management.
+But the most time consuming part of our work is related to evaluation and therefore experimentation: this involves legal/ethical issues (for which we have contributed [5]), participation of the medical community (for evaluation and recruitment) and heavy administrative management.
+Clearly we are lacking of permanent staff as we have long term objectives that cannot be fulfilled only with PhD or post-doc students.
+We need also engineers during specific periods (for hardware development and experimentation) but over a longer time than the one or two years currently proposed by Inria.